impress.Application

-impress.Application is the basic struct of GUI application.
-It's an edges of the main rectangle, a source of events from a user, and something under the hood.
+is the basic struct of a GUI application.
+It defines the edges of the main rectangle, is a source of events from a user, and includes other functionalities under the hood.

 app := impress.NewApplication(image.Rect(0, 0, 640, 480), "Main")